Sports Psychology: Personality Theories Explained

 It also makes the point that we are highly unlikely to behave in the same way when we are in a sporting situation and in a non-sporting situation.
 Furthermore, it suggests that in sporting situations we learn through two different ways: modeling and reinforcement.

-The differences between the trait theory and social theory is that the trait theory suggests that your personality is stable and nothing can change it, whereas the social theory suggests that your personality is not stable and can change due to many things.
+The difference between trait theory and social theory is that the former suggests that your personality is stable and nothing can change it, whereas the latter suggests that your personality is not stable and can change due to many things.

 3. Marten's Schematic View and the Interactional Approach